Choose your Summer 2026 Program Now!

 Program Location: Oaxaca City

-Visits to neighboring indigenous communities to discover ancestral cooking techniques and secrets.
+Travel to neighboring indigenous communities to discover ancestral cooking techniques and secrets such as a cacao workshop and cheese-making workshop.

 Airport transfers (OAX) by a program director.

-Two participants are normally placed per home.
+Two to three participants are normally placed per home.
 All houses have WiFi.
-Careful selection of the homestay to match your interests and preferences.
+We carefully selects the homestays to match your interests and preferences.

-Morning cooking classes and workshops.
-Incredible opportunity to learn how to make quesillo (unique cheese from oaxaca) cheese, nieve (local ice cream) and typical beverages like chocolate and atole from scratch.
+Morning culinary arts-related activities such as cooking classes and workshops.
+This program is an incredible opportunity to learn how to make quesillo (a unique cheese from oaxaca), nieves (local ice cream) and typical beverages like chocolate and atole from scratch.

-Visit the major food markets of Oaxaca.
-Select local ingredients at the daily markets to be used in your cooking classes.
+Visit the most important traditional food markets of Oaxaca City.
+Select local ingredients to be used in your cooking classes.

-Travel to indigenous communities to learn about their cooking traditions and the rituals underlying them.
+Travel to surrounding indigenous communities such as Teotitlán and Etla to learn about their cooking traditions and the rituals underlying them.

 Visit an agroecological farm to learn about sustainable agriculture in a critical environment and prepare a typical meal using organic vegetables from the farm.

-The central role of corn in the Mexican diet.
+Learn about the central role the corn plans in the local diet.

-Morning: Breakfast with your homestay and walk to your cooking class.
+Morning: Breakfast with your homestay and meet your group for the culinary arts.

-Midday: Enjoy lunch and siesta at your homestay.
+Midday: Enjoy a traditional lunch and siesta at your homestay.

 Afternoon: Cultural activities and leisure time.

-Evening: Dinner at homestay, relax, and a good night's sleep.
+Evening: Dinner at homestay, relax, and get a good night's sleep.